varnish/Varnish-Book/varnish_sysadmin.rst

 About the course
 ----------------

-The course is essentially split in two:
+The course is split in two:

 1. Architecture, command line tools, installation, parameters, etc
 2. The Varnish Configuration Language